-This course applies the basic concepts and principles studied in Chemistry to Engineering.

-- It provides an application of chemistry to different branches of engineering - The students will be able acquire knowledge in the areas of Water Chemistry, Polymers, Corrosion, Fuels and Lubricants and nanomaterials and suggest innovative solutions for existing challenges in these areas.
+- The students are able to apply the basic concepts and principles studied in Chemistry to the field of Engineering. - The students are able to apply chemistry to different branches of engineering - The students are able to acquire the knowledge in the areas of Water Chemistry, Mechanism of Corrosion of Metals and Corrosion Control Methods, Batteries, Fuel Cells, Green Chemistry and Technology and Processes involving Green Chemistry and suggest innovative solutions for existing challenges in these areas.

-Water Chemistry: Sources of Water - Impurities and their influence of living systems - WHO Limits - Hardness and its Determination - Boiler Troubles and their removal - Water Softening Methods - Lime-Soda, Zeolite and Ion Exchange - Municipal Water Treatment-Break Point Chlorination - Desalination of Sea Water - Reverse Osmosis Method, Electro-dialysis.
+Water Technology: Sources of Water - Impurities and their influence of living systems - WHO Limits - Hardness and its Determination - Boiler Troubles and their removal - Water Softening Methods - Lime-Soda, Zeolite and Ion Exchange - Municipal Water Treatment- Break Point Chlorination - Desalination of Sea Water - Reverse Osmosis Method, Electro- dialysis.